-FIELD oversees the Scale Academy for Microenterprise Development, which was created in 2007 to provide training, technical assistance and financing to a set of high-performing microenterprise organizations that are attempting to scale up their operation to serve more clients.
-Lessons learned will be broadly shared to help the field achieve greater impact and sustainability.
+For seven years, FIELD led the Scale Academy for Microenterprise Development, which provided training, technical assistance, and financing to a set of high-performing microenterprise organizations that were working to scale their operations to serve significantly more clients.
+Learn more about the results of this work, and access the publications documenting the experiences and lessons learned.

 Scaling Business Development Services

-FIELD is developing research, collecting resources, and producing webinars to assist microenterprise development organizations scale up their training and technical assistance services to reach increasing numbers of disadvantaged entrepreneurs.
+FIELD developed research, collected resources, and produced webinars to assist microenterprise development organizations scale up their training and technical assistance services to reach increasing numbers of disadvantaged entrepreneurs.